 What is a real estate agent?

-A real estate agent is a trained, licensed professional who works with buyers, sellers, or both to help them buy or sell a home, land, or a commercial property.
+A real estate agent is a trained, licensed professional who works with buyers, sellers, or both to help them buy or sell a home, land, or commercial property.
 While many real estate agents specialize in residential sales and others specialize in commercial real estate, some work with both properties.

 Dig deeper: Everything you need to know as a first-time home buyer in 2024